dotkernel/api-documentation/docs/book/v4/core-features/cors.md

 ];
 ```

-See below list that explains the above configuration values:
+This list explains the above configuration values:

 - `allowed_origins`: an array of domains that are allowed to interact with the API
   (default `ConfigurationInterface::ANY_ORIGIN` which means that any domain can make requests to the API)